 Takt scheduling also allows only one trade to work in a designated area at a time, utilizes just-in-time delivery and promotes the use of kitted tools and materials.
 Only the exact quantity of material needed for the task on a particular floor is delivered on schedule to boost productivity and predictability.
 All of these benefits align with CEI’s best practices and are ideal in an age of COVID-19 restrictions.

-Another way the AbbVie team is innovating to improve safety, productivity, quality and cost is by implementing CEI’s Installation Standards and a comprehensive pre-fabrication strategy.
+Another way the CEI team on this project is innovating to improve safety, productivity, quality and cost is by implementing CEI’s Installation Standards and a comprehensive pre-fabrication strategy.
 This strategy includes using non-conductive, adjustable aircraft cabling to get temporary power cords off of the floor, using stickers to mark Trimble points, and utilizing pre-fabricated panel cans and a multitude of overhead and wall rough-in assemblies.
 The team also laser-cut custom conduit openings in enclosures to eliminate potential injuries during hole-forming, and met seismic requirements with overhead conduit that easily snaps into place without bracing.

 To support the increased planning and coordination that Takt requires, the project features extensive building information modeling (BIM).
 CEI’s BIM team modeled the typical overhead content and equipment.
 However, the team also included in-wall device locations and corresponding conduit.